 Open to Curator’s Circle members at the $1,000 level and above

-Please join us for a reception and preview tour of this vivid and important exhibition, Rosie Lee Tompkins: Retrospective (February 19–July 19, 2020).
+Please join us for a reception and preview tour of this vivid and important exhibition, Rosie Lee Tompkins: A Retrospective (February 19–July 19, 2020).
 Organized by Director and Chief Curator Lawrence Rinder and Andrew W. Mellon Postdoctoral Curatorial Fellow Elaine Yau, this is the largest and most comprehensive exhibition of the artist’s work to date, featuring approximately seventy quilts, pieced tops, embroideries, assemblages, and decorated objects.
 It reveals Tompkins to be an artist of extraordinary variety, depth, and impact.